 After passing an area where a lot of maize was growing we came to the outskirts of Leon at around 1.30pm and there was then a long drag into the city near a busy main road , not the most scenic part of The Camino.
 We reached the centre around 3.00pm and paid our 5 euros to book into the Albergue Santa Maria , another place run by Benedictine Nuns.
 In my experience so far the Nuns have spotlessly clean Refugios and they seem to make a special effort to give the Pilgrims a good experience.
-We were shown to our bunks which were in a large dormitory that contained around 50 bunks ( all men as the sexes were separated again ).
-I knew what that meant.
+We were shown to our bunks which were in a large dormitory containing around 50 bunks which were men only as the sexes were separated again .
+I knew what that meant ….

 After showering I went off to explore the city.
 Leon is the capital of the province of Leon in the autonomous community of Castille and Leon.
 It has a population of around 130,000 and , on my first impression , a really lively city with plenty to see.
 This impression was reinforced by the fact it was the last day of a week long Fiesta in honour of San Froilen.
 Either I’ve been lucky arriving at fiesta time in these cities or there is a constant fiesta going on.
 I suspect the latter.